Il combattimento di Tancredi e Clorinda

 Il combattimento di Tancredi e Clorinda (The Combat of Tancredi and Clorinda), SV 153, is an operatic scena for three voices by Claudio Monteverdi.
 The libretto is drawn from Torquato Tasso's La Gerusalemme Liberata.
 It was first performed in Venice in 1624, and printed in 1638 in Monteverdi's eighth book of madrigals.
 Monteverdi used musical features here for the first time to enhance the dramatic depiction of a battle in stile concitato, such as pizzicato and tremolo.

 History

-The libretto is drawn from Torquato Tasso's La Gerusalemme Liberata (Jerusalem Delivered)., Canto XII, 52–62, 64–68), a Romance set against the backdrop of the First Crusade, when Godfrey of Bouillon conquered Jerusalem.
-Monteverdi composed it for the 1624 carnival season in Venice when it was first performed in the palace of Girolamo Mocenigo.
+The libretto is drawn from Torquato Tasso's La Gerusalemme Liberata (Jerusalem Delivered)., Canto XII, 52–62, 64–68), a chivalric romance set against the backdrop of the First Crusade, when Godfrey of Bouillon and his allies conquered Jerusalem.
+Monteverdi composed it for the 1624 Carnival of Venice when it was first performed in the palace of Girolamo Mocenigo.